the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/00_request_response/_index.md

 {{< checkpoint >}}

-- Q2.
-When you go to the [home page](http://localhost:8000), it says "Hello stranger" at the top.
-However, if you look at the template `colors_app/templates/colors_app/index.html`, the word "stranger" does not appear.
-Explain how the word "stranger" ends up on the page.
-Then, without changing the template, change the home page so that it says hello to you instead.
+- B.0: When you go to the [home page](http://localhost:8000), it says "Hello stranger" at the top.
+However, if you look at the template `colors_app/templates/colors_app/index.html`, the word "stranger" does not appear. **Explain how the word "stranger" ends up on the page.
+Then, without changing the template, change the home page so that it says hello to you instead.**
-- Q3.
-Figure out how to change the color swatch on the home page to a different color.
-Explain how to do it.
+- B.1: Figure out how to change the color swatch on the home page to a different color. **Explain how to do it.**
-- Q4.
-If you didn't already check it out, go to the [random color page](http://localhost:8000/colors/random).
+- B.2: If you didn't already check it out, go to the [random color page](http://localhost:8000/colors/random).
-  You'll notice that the color swatch changes every time you load the page, and the background changes to an opposite color.
-Explain how this works.
-(Hint:
+  You'll notice that the color swatch changes every time you load the page, and the background changes to an opposite color. **Explain how this works.** *(Hint:
   We previously noticed that `/colors/random` is served by `colors_app.views.random_color_view`, so start there.
 Figure out which template is being used.
 Look in the template to figure out how the background color gets set.
-Make sure you explain how the `Color` model is involved too.)
+Make sure you explain how the `Color` model is involved too.)*

 {{</ checkpoint >}}

 ---
-## Part II: Saving stuff
+## C. Saving stuff

 Now we're going to extend the app to let users create their own colors.
 And whereas our views were previously functions, now our views are going to be classes.